On this page

 #- Submitting the form without a valid handwritten signature.

-- Neglecting to submit all necessary evidence and supporting documentation.
+- Omitting necessary evidence and supporting documents.

-- Not attending a scheduled biometric services appointment.
+- Missing a scheduled biometric services appointment.

 Examples (What are examples for Form I-956F?)